JuliaRobotics/DistributedFactorGraphs.jl/README.md

 # Usage

-The in-memory implementation is the default, using LightGraphs.jl.
+The in-memory implementation is the default, using Graphs.jl.

 It is recommended to use `IncrementalInference` to create factor graphs as they will be solvable.
 ```julia